bricksdont/embrace-noise/README.md

 Distill some data sets:

     ./scripts/translation/distill_all.sh

+Score data sets with DCCE (this only works _after training the baseline and reverse baseline):

+    ./scripts/scoring/score_all.sh
+    ./scripts/scoring/dual_conditional_cross_entropy_scoring.sh

 Assemble all kinds of training data (noise types, rule-based filtering, distillation, combined in different ways):